-Verizon Galaxy Nexus update to adjust signal strength indicatorAlex Wagner - Senior News Editor
+Verizon Galaxy Nexus update to adjust signal strength indicatorAlex Wagner - Editorial Director of News and Content

 Earlier this week, Verizon confirmed that it's prepping an update for the Galaxy Nexus to address the signal strength issues that some have been seeing, and today the carrier has detailed just how it plans to do that.
 In a statement that was just released, Verizon says that there's "no issue with the performance" of the Galaxy Nexus, but that the way that its signal is translated into the bars you see on-screen.
 The update will change that and bring the way that the Nexus displays signal strength to be more in line with Verizon's other products.
 The word straight from Verizon: